Where Is Byron Bay?

 Diversity

-One of the best reasons to visit Byron Bay, Australia, is to observe the mixture of surfers, families, locals, farmers, backpackers residing at one of the the Byron Bay caravan parks, well off celebrities, hippies, buskers, and the list goes on.
+One of the best things to do in Byron, NSW, is to observe the mixture of surfers, families, locals, farmers, backpackers residing at one of the the Byron Bay caravan parks, well off celebrities, hippies, buskers, and the list goes on.
 A visit to one of the main supermarkets is an eye catching experience, between the sunburn and bare feet and lentils.

 The diversity of Byron means all are welcome, for short on long stays.
 There is also something for everyone, which is perfect for families or groups, as there is plenty to try and plenty of places to relax away from the crowds.

-There are also heaps of options if the weather turns, like visiting specified restaurants like THE FARM, a paddock to plate style eatery, or a film night at one of the bars, or a drive through the hinterland.
+There are also heaps of cool options in Byron Bay if the weather turns, like visiting specified restaurants like THE FARM, a paddock to plate style eatery, or a film night at one of the bars, or a drive through the hinterland.

 The ‘something for everyone’ vibe means Byron Bay will stay popular unless the area becomes too built up.